Garmin – Beating Everyone Else?

 The End Game

-Whatever end game plays out in the medium term, to me it makes sense for Garmin to support Wear OS
+Whatever precise end game scenario plays out, in the medium term it makes sense for Garmin to support Wear OS to increase the chance of its failure through relatively low-risk, low-cost disruption.

 - It gives a secure space to retrench into as Apple becomes more dominant.